ml-opensource/MLVisionRN/README.md

 ## Installation

 - Install [Node.js](https://nodejs.org) (>=18) and [Yarn](https://yarnpkg.com) (3.6.4) if you haven't already.
+- Install Watchman `brew install watchman` if you haven't already.
+- For xcode, make sure that xcode is installed and the command line tools are installed by running `xcode-select --install` in your terminal.
+- For xcode build, install ios-deploy `brew install ios-deploy`
 - Enable corepack by running `corepack enable` in your terminal if you haven't already after Yarn installation.
 - Restart your terminal to apply the changes.
 Then run `yarn set version 3.6.4` in the root directory to set the Yarn version.
 - Start by navigating to the root directory and run `yarn` or `yarn install` to install the necessary packages.